rudijs/eos-bip39-mnemonic-generator/README.md

 At the time of this writing, EOS does not yet support BIP39 Mnemonic phrase for keys generation.

-EOS BIP39 support is planned and upcoming, for now a workaround is to:
+EOS BIP39 support is planned and upcoming, (see [here](https://github.com/EOSIO/eos/issues/3816)), for now a workaround is to:

 1. Use a 12 word phrase to create Ethereum addresses
 2. Convert those ETH address to EOS addresses.